marina601/iFitness/README.md

  1. As a Business Owner, I want to provide a responsive platform for my custors.

-     - The website has been tested on mobile, tablet and laptop devices, all the tests have been positive and the site responce well on all devices.
+     - The website has been tested on mobile, tablet and laptop devices, all the tests have been positive and the site response well on all devices.

      - The customer is able to view range of services provided by the business owner: live workout classes, on demand workouts, community platform and product range.